Education in Congleton Borough: Sandbach

-It has been announced by Cheshire County Council, under the Transforming learning in Communities, that they are looking into reducing the number of surplus Primary school places in Sandbach and Congleton borough in general.
-With this report comes the possibility of Primary school closures due under subscription of placements.
+It was announced by Cheshire County Council, under the Transforming learning in Communities, that they were looking into reducing the number of surplus Primary school places in Sandbach and Congleton borough in general.
+With this report came the possibility of Primary school closures due under subscription of placements.

 Sandbach Community Primary School

-The School is currently the local Community Primary School, having previously been a Secondary Modern and the first State School in Sandbach.
+The School is currently a local Community Primary School, having previously been a Secondary Modern and the first State School in Sandbach.
 It has an active PTA.
 The School also offers many extra curricular activities with many residential trips being put on.
 The school has previously been under special measures and had since worked its way out of these.
 Sandbach Community Primary is currently home to Sandbach Baptist Church, the church has helped the school with its campaign against closure.

 Offley Primary School

 Offley Road School is a School in Sandbach with 349 pupils The School was Formed with the Amalgamation of An Infant and a Junior Schools.

 According to the Schools latest Ofsted report from 1 May 2008.
 Offley is larger than the average primary school, Most pupils are White British and the proportion eligible for free schools meals is well below the national average.
 It also states that the school has the Investor in People award, and Activemark and Artsmark awards.